15 vs. 30 Year Mortgage: Myths About Paying Off Your Mortgage

 What to Do Next

-When should you pay off your house?
+When should you pay off your mortgage?
 If you have the cash to be able to pay off your house, you could do so, but only if that’s the best stewardship of your cash at that time.
 Should you keep the money in savings to maintain the protection of peace of mind?
-Could you invest the money in a cash-flowing asset you know and control that will further your financial freedom?
+Could you invest the money in a cash-flowing asset you know and control?

 If you’re buying a new house or an investment property, are there times to get a 15-year mortgage?
 It’s better to have lower required payments, pay slowly, and keep as much of your money in your control as possible.
 However, if emotionally, a 15-year mortgage is the best thing for your peace of mind, then yes.

-Are there times to pay off your house early?
+Are there times to pay off your mortgage early?
 Yes, only if that’s the highest and best stewardship you can exercise over your resources.

 Oh One More Thing…